AlexOmarov/deletion_service/README.md

 ## Introduction

 Deletion service is a test service for Spring state machine framework.
+It's only a test project, cannot be launched

 ## Features
  * Spring persisted state machine